trilisen/fake-news-project/README.md

 # Fake News Project

 Hi, this is Jon.
-I'm creating a fake news website called the Rabbits Carrot.
+I'm creating a fake news website called the Rabbits Carrot as part of my education at YRGO.

+# Installation Guide
+- Clone the respository in your preffered way, be that through the terminal or GitHub Desktop
+- Use the terminal and navigate to:
+`php -S localhost:8000`
+- Type localhost:8000 in to your browser.

 Testare:
 Felix Östergren